RedHatInsights/crd-codegen/README.md

 # crd-codegen

-**Work in progress**

-Generates Go API interfaces for a Kubernetes Custom Resource by parsing a YAML `CustomResourceDefinition`.
+Generates Go API interfaces for a Kubernetes Custom Resource by parsing its OpenAPI schema in the YAML `CustomResourceDefinition`.
 Useful if an operator/application was not written in Go but you have a need to interact with its resoures.

+This is a **work in progress**.
+The JSON schema generators do not generate code that is fully-compatible with k8s controller-gen, however getting more of the process automated is in the works.

 ## Example usage